Bill Cummings (philanthropist): Real estate

 Cummings founded his real estate company, Cummings Properties, in 1970.
-The company, Cummings Properties, started with one small building in Woburn, Massachusetts, and has expanded to include 11 million square feet across 11 Boston communities.
+The company, Cummings Properties, started with one small building in Woburn, Massachusetts, and has expanded to include 11 million square feet across 12 Boston communities.
 In 1996, Cummings bought the former factory of the United Shoe Machinery Corporation in Beverly, Massachusetts; it is now known as Cummings Center.
+In January 2026, it purchased Bedford Woods, a 330,000-square-foot property in Bedford, MA.

+Although primarily a commercial real estate developer, Cummings Properties has developed residential real estate as well.
+It built the 150-unit Place Lane Condominium in Woburn, Massachusetts in 1986 and the luxury Elliott Landing condominium in Beverly, Massachusetts in 2016.
+In 2026, it added the luxury 60-home Beverly Landing condominium to its Cummings Center campus in Beverly, MA.